 The RB-20 banjo comes with an 11-inch rim that is grooved with a tension hoop.
 Its neck is made of mahogany for smoothness and it does not disappoint.

 The RB-20’s fingerboard is pretty smooth and the lightweight build of most of the materials used to assemble it is an indication of the manufacturer’s wish to bring out an instrument that is easy to use.

-Also, the banjo’s tension hoop has a nickel-plated tension hoop and its guitar style geared with a 5th peg.
-Some people may feel as if the tension on this model to be too high but one can adjust them to their liking.
+Also, the banjo’s tension hoop has a nickel-plated tension hoop, and its guitar style is geared with a 5th peg.
+Some people may feel as if the tension on this model is too high but one can adjust them to their liking.

 Many banjos of the same class as the RB-20, produce quieter and mellow sounds.
 It produces sweet and balanced tones.
 All you need to do is ensure that you adjust the action and strings accordingly and you will end up with the perfect sound and volume.

 This banjo is designed for those who are just starting out with the banjo.

 It is a lightweight instrument that is also a good choice for beginners.
 It also doesn’t cost a lot and can be a banjo to use to train someone who is learning without worrying if they may spoil it.